Eric Liddell: The Chariot of Fire

 Set in Paris, during the Olympic Games of 1924, we see the struggles Eric Liddell faces around him in staying true to his principles.
 When given the chance to become the fastest man in the world, will his convictions buckle?
 Should he stay true to his beliefs?
 And can he bring home a medal for King and country?

 This production, first toured in the UK in 2012, and has been performed in Canada, USA, Australia and New Zealand.
 It will tour throughout 2024 to mark the centenary of the Eric Liddell's achievements, with special performances in Paris and the Royal Albert Hall.
+To book the production, please email us.

 "Engaging at all times thanks to the quality of the staging, strong actors, and the improbable but true story"